 necessarily need to be the overall company.
 In many cases, it is far easier to install a Balanced Scorecard to the

-times, one change in the financial perspective will have changes in the other
+times, a change in the financial perspective will result in changes in the other

-areas because of the cause-and-effect relationship.
+areas because of the cause-and-effect relationships.
 That is the reason why the overall strategy must be consistent throughout

 the Balanced Scorecard implementation and the basis for all changes.
 Only with this in place, will a Balanced Scorecard be effective.

-relationships: quality of purchasing experience and personal relationships
+2. Customer relationships: quality of purchasing experience and personal relationships.

 or in customer service following the sale.
 Not to be forgotten is the price of the product.
 The other two factors are more important than the price, but the price